 - Press one round of pie dough into a pie dish and then pour in the cherry filling, evening out the top.

 - Bake for 35 minutes.

 - While the pie is baking, on a separate baking sheet cut star shapes (or any shape you want) out of the top round of dough and bake for 10 minutes. *See note if using a whole pie crust on top)

 - When the pie comes out of the oven, add the star shapes to the top of the pie.

-- Brush with cream then sprinkle the starts with sugar.
+- Brush with cream then sprinkle the stars with sugar.

 You can use the whole pie crust on top instead of cutting out shapes.
 When making the pie this way, add the top crust to the pie before baking and crimp together with the bottom crust.

 Keywords: cherry pie recipe, pie recipe, cherry recipes, easy desserts, desert recipes, fruit pies